Lutro/RentalManagementApp/README.md

 4) In phpMyAdmin, create a new database called `propertymanagement`

-5) Navigate to the Import tab and import the `propertymanagement.sql` file to create all of the database tables and accompanying data.
-If error occurs with `#1558 – Column count of mysql.proc is wrong`....Please use `mysql_upgrade` to fix this error:
+5) Navigate to the `Import` tab and import the `propertymanagement.sql` file to create all of the database tables and accompanying data.
+If error occurs with `#1558 – Column count of mysql.proc is wrong`....please use `mysql_upgrade` to fix this error:
-Go to XAMPP directory: `cd /opt/lampp/bin`
+Go to XAMPP directory `cd /opt/lampp/bin`
 Run `mysql_upgrade –u root –p`
 Restart XAMPP and you are good to go!